esurdam/go-sophos/README.md

 )
 ```

-Requesting the current port of the WebAdmin:
+Requesting the current port of the WebAdmin (see Nodes for more usage):
 ```go
 import "github.com/esurdam/go-sophos"